-This is where ordinary ceramic has the advantage over porcelain.
+This is where ordinary ceramic has the advantage over porcelain tile.
 The COF rating of ceramic can often be higher than the COF ranking of porcelain.

-Porcelain has a reputation for being brittle.
+Porcelain tile has a reputation for being brittle.
 But in reality, it is one tough cookie.
-In fact, porcelain tile is one of the most durable types of flooring around.
+In fact, porcelain tiles are one of the most durable types of flooring around.
 It’s generally harder, more resistant to chipping, and more water-resistant than ordinary ceramic.

-Most wood-look tile you’ll find on the market is actually made of porcelain, rather than ordinary ceramic.
-However, because porcelain is a type of ceramic, it’s often called—you guessed it—wood-look ceramic tile.
+Most wood-grain tile you’ll find on the market is actually made of porcelain, rather than ordinary ceramic.
+However, because porcelain tile flooring is a type of ceramic, it’s often called—you guessed it—wood-look ceramic floors.